2023 Most Popular Nursing Bachelor's Degree Schools in Louisiana

 Nursing majors at McNeese take out an average of $25,763 in student loans while working on their Bachelor's Degree.

-Franciscan Missionaries of Our Lady University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-FranU is a small private not-for-profit school located in the medium-sized city of Baton Rouge.
+Franciscan Missionaries of Our Lady University came in at #9 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Louisiana ranking.
+FranU is a small private not-for-profit school located in the midsize city of Baton Rouge.

 Of the 108 students majoring in nursing at FranU, 11% are male and 89% are female.